 In JavaScript, errors are only detected during runtime.
 Therefore, it is impossible to get compile-time errors when building JavaScript applications.

-There are several reasons errors may occur: invalid input, server error, or errors, even in the application code.
+There are several reasons an app might encounter a JavaScript exception: invalid input, server error, syntax errors, or errors in the application logic.

-Applications occasionally run into errors.
-Operations such as dividing a non-zero number by zero, and failing to read a file would give an exception in our code.
+Applications occasionally run into problems like syntax errors.
+Operations such as dividing a non-zero number by zero, calling a method with incorrect arguments, or failing to read a file could give a JavaScript exception in our code.

-Error handling is the procedure/method used to handle the abnormal behavior of our application.
-It is the method used to handle the possibility of failure in applications.
+JavaScript exception handling is the procedure/method used to handle the abnormal behavior of our JavaScript applications.
+It is the method used to handle the possibility of failure in applications as gracefully as possible.

-With the help of exception handling, we can handle abnormal conditions or crashes and help the user take necessary actions with a proper exception-handling message.
+With proper exception handling and good logging, we can handle abnormal conditions or crashes and help the user take necessary actions with a proper exception handling error messages.

-When application codes generate errors and raise exceptions, it doesn’t make sense to continue with the remaining code.
-Instead, we try to recover from the error with the use of exception handling.
+When application code generates errors and raises exceptions, it often doesn’t make sense to continue with the remaining code.
+Instead, applications should try to recover from the error by using exception handling.

 With exception handling, we can manage these problems and prevent the application from crashing.
 By using exception handling, we can control the flow of an application.

 There are many ways to handle exceptions in JavaScript.
-JavaScript provides a mechanism to handle errors using the try-catch-finally block, similar to languages like Java or C#.
+JavaScript provides a mechanism to handle errors using the try-catch-finally block, similar to languages like Java and C#.

-The mechanism can be used in the following ways:
+The mechanism can be used in a few different ways:

 • throw statements